Talcum Powder Lawsuit

 - In March 2019, Johnson & Johnson reached a series of settlements with mesothelioma victims in three states.
 The settlements likely avoided additional costs to the company from an Oklahoma, New York, or California talc verdict that leaves plaintiffs with huge awards.
 For example, in the Oklahoma talcum powder case, the company offered a settlement after the trial while the jury deliberated.
 A 36-year-old plaintiff argued that she'd gotten ovarian cancer after using the product since childhood.
 In New York, Johnson & Johnson settled the case a month before trial.

-- A California jury recently ordered this company to pay $417 million in damages after it was found that Johnson & Johnson failed to adequately warn consumers about the potential risks associated with its talc powder products.
+- A California jury recently ordered this company to pay $417 million in damages after finding that Johnson & Johnson failed to adequately warn consumers about the potential risks associated with its talc powder products.
 'Talc is a mineral that has just been awful for women, and we are really trying to get the word out,' according to a lawyer for the women suing Johnson & Johnson.

 The Statute of Limitations for a Talcum Powder Cancer Lawsuit